mulesoft-labs/api-workbench/README.md

-# API Workbench Atom Plugin for RAML Server Prototype
+# AML Workbench Atom Plugin Prototype

 This repository branch contains contains the source code for the API Workbench plugin prototype, which serves as a client for API Language Server.